wangzhenj321/CPP-Manual/mosquitto.md

 ## mosquitto_sub & mosquitto_pub

 *Topics* are labels that you publish messages to and subscribe to.
 They are arranged as a hierarchy, so you could have `sensors/outside/temp` and `sensors/outside/humidity`, for example.
-How you arrange topics is up to you and your needs.
-Throughout this tutorial we will use a simple test topic to test our configuration changes.

-Log in to your server a second time, so you have two terminals side-by-side.
-In the new terminal, use `mosquitto_sub` to subscribe to the test topic:
+Use `mosquitto_sub` to subscribe to the test topic:

 ```
 mosquitto_sub -h localhost -t test
 ```

 `-h` is used to specify the hostname of the MQTT server, and `-t` is the topic name.
 You'll see no output after hitting ENTER because `mosquitto_sub` is waiting for messages to arrive.
-Switch back to your other terminal and publish a message:
+Open another new terminal and publish a message:

 ```
 mosquitto_pub -h localhost -t test -m "hello world"
 ```

 The options for `mosquitto_pub` are the same as `mosquitto_sub`, though this time we use the additional `-m` option to specify our message.
-Hit ENTER, and you should see hello world pop up in the other terminal.
+Hit ENTER, and you should see hello world pop up in the previous terminal.
 You've sent your first MQTT message!

-Enter CTRL+C in the second terminal to exit out of `mosquitto_sub`.
+Enter CTRL+C to exit out of `mosquitto_sub`.

 ## References